xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-playbook-slug.md

 ![](/post/images/webdev-manual-cover.png)
 ## What is a Slug?

 A slug is the last part of the url containing a unique string which identifies the resource being served by the web service.
 In that sense, a slug is a unique identifier for the resource.
-For example, the slug for this article, which has the url of http://xiaoyunyang.github.io//web-developer-playbook-slug is: "web-developer-playbook-slug".
+For example, the slug for this article, which has the url of http://xiaoyunyang.github.io//web-developer-playbook-slug is: `web-developer-playbook-slug`.

 Some websites are designed to have slugs contain actual words of the title of the resource being services.
 For instance:

 * Medium
   * URL:  https://medium.com/@xiaoyunyang/how-to-do-object-oriented-programming-the-right-way-1339c1a25286
-  * Slug: `how-to-do-object-oriented-programming-the-right-way-1339c1a25286`.
+  * Slug: `how-to-do-object-oriented-programming-the-right-way-1339c1a25286`
 * Blog of the famous movie critic Roger Ebert
   * URL: https://www.rogerebert.com/reviews/great-movie-mulholland-dr-2001
-  * Slug: `great-movie-mulholland-dr-2001`.
+  * Slug: `great-movie-mulholland-dr-2001`
 * Yelp:
   * URL: https://www.yelp.com/biz/old-ebbitt-grill-washington
-  * Slug: `old-ebbitt-grill-washington`.
+  * Slug: `old-ebbitt-grill-washington`
 * Crunchyroll:
   * URL: http://www.crunchyroll.com/food-wars-shokugeki-no-soma/episode-1-challenging-the-elite-ten-749165
-  * Slug: `episode-1-challenging-the-elite-ten-749165`.
+  * Slug: `episode-1-challenging-the-elite-ten-749165`
 * Repl.it
   * URL: https://repl.it/@xiaoyunyang/slugify
   * Slug: `slugify`

 Other websites are designed to have slugs that contain seemingly random string of characters.
-For example:
+For instance:

 * Codepen:
   * URL: https://codepen.io/stefanjudis/full/gkHwJ